eamadit/PAPSUOS/README.md

 3.design a scalable abstraction layer which communicates in assembly code in all sides

-All the communications with the hardware shall be addressed in assembly so that any device which is accessible via its bootloader can be seen from a linux device on which runs the first version of the separation kernel creation tool which allows the separation of functions between one or several devices seen from the separation kernel creation tool.

 4.design a tool linked to a database which allows creation of a core separation kernel

 5.design the core separation kernel

-Each hardware driver shall be isolated in a separate read only partition to prevent privilege escalations